qlaasic/steam-id-checker/README.md

 Very simple tool to check large amounts of Steam IDs/URLs to see if they are claimable

 ## Usage
-Make a new file called `input.txt`, and inside it put a list of the words you want to be checked.
-From here, open up a terminal inside your directory and type the following command to start the checker.
+Make a file name `input.txt`, and inside of it place a dictionary of words that you want to be checked then simply run the supplied .bat file or type the following command below.
 ```
 node index.js
 ```